Vincent-Therrien/gpu-arena/README.md

 ## A Guided Tour of GPU Frameworks

-Learn to select the best GPU framework for your use case.
-Each directory of this project is a self-contained example that shows how to (1) install the framework, (2) build the example, and (3) execute it.
-With the exception of the `cpu` directory, all examples are intended to run on GPUs.
+Each directory of this project is a self-contained program that shows how to (1) install a GPU programming framework, (2) build the program, and (3) execute it.
+With the exception of the `cpu` directory, all programs are intended to run on GPUs.

-### Index
+### Program Index

 - [CPU](cpu/readme.md): A baseline example intended to run on a multi-core **CPU**.
 - [OpenCL](opencl/readme.md):